BeneathTheInk/appcore/README.md

 Here is a list of existing plugins that can be used with Appcore.

-- [appcore-log](https://beneaththeink.beanstalkapp.com/appcore-log) - Adds standarized console logging methods.
+- [appcore-log](http://ghub.io/appcore-log) - Adds standardized console logging methods.
-- [appcore-config](https://beneaththeink.beanstalkapp.com/appcore-config) - Pulls in configuration from the cli and env.
+- [appcore-config](http://ghub.io/appcore-config) - Pulls in configuration from the cli and env.
-- [appcore-router](https://beneaththeink.beanstalkapp.com/appcore-router) - Adds Express for Node.js, Page for the browser.
-- [appcore-files](https://beneaththeink.beanstalkapp.com/appcore-files) - A generic API for handling file data with any kind of storage.
-	- [appcore-s3](https://beneaththeink.beanstalkapp.com/appcore-s3) - An appcore-file adaptor for Amazon S3.
-- [appcore-sendmail](https://beneaththeink.beanstalkapp.com/appcore-sendmail) - A generic API for sending emails.
-	- [appcore-mailgun](https://beneaththeink.beanstalkapp.com/appcore-mailgun) - An appcore-sendmail adaptor for sending emails through Mailgun.
-- [appcore-mongoose](https://beneaththeink.beanstalkapp.com/appcore-mongoose) - Attaches a Mongoose connection and database to the Appcore app.
-- [appcore-sockets](https://beneaththeink.beanstalkapp.com/appcore-sockets) - Adds Websocket support for the browser and the server with Socket.io.

 ## Install